Decorate for the holidays with living plants and trees, and then plant them, instead of using artificial ones this year

 Note: Though trees are known for cleaning the air, bringing them into the home may open up a whole new can of worms regarding indoor air quality -- particularly if you have allergies.
 Set up an air purifier in the same room with the tree to help guard against mold, pollen spores, etc., if the tree may release that.

-As the nights get colder, the green leaves start to fall off these pretty plants.
+The green leaves start to fall off these pretty plants as the nights get colder.
 That often leaves the barren branches and the red berries, and that’s it.
-But we found creative folks who used just that to make beautiful holiday decorations, like this!
+But we found creative folks who used just that to make beautiful holiday decorations like this!

 If you have a few snips of evergreen available, some classic vases like this could be lovely, too.

 There’s nothing prettier at Christmastime than an entirely green and red American Wintergreen plant like this.
 Some send them as gifts or “mini-Christmas trees” for the tabletop.
-In the correct container, you can make a bold statement with them, too.
+You can also make a bold statement in the correct container with them.

 Get your American Wintergreen plant here.

 As you can see, there are countless ways to decorate Christmas with living plants and trees.
 How will you use yours this holiday season?